ronaldbosma/blog/content/blog/howto-install-net-core-on-windows-server.md

 ### The YAML Pipeline

-To create the pipeline you can follow the steps below or have a look at [create your first pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-yaml?view=azure-devops) for a detailed description.
+Now that we have an environment, we can create the YAML pipeline using the following steps _(see [create your first pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-yaml?view=azure-devops) for a more detailed description)_:

 - In the left menu of Azure DevOps choose Pipelines > Pipelines.
 - Click the 'New pipeline' button.